noct-lang/noct/spec/noct-spec.rst

 Function types
 --------------

-A function type defines which type a function has, but is itself not a function, but defines the parameters that are that are taken and the type that gets returned.
+A function type, itself is not a function, but defines the parameters that are that are taken and the type that gets returned.
 A method is a function, but which takes the receiver as it's first argument.

 The last parameter is a variadic parameter which can take a 0 or more arguments.
-If a type is supplied, all variadic parameters will be of that type.
+If a type is supplied, all variadic parameters will be of that type, otherwise they will be an any type.

-A function type can actually 3 different types of functions: free functions, methods and closures.
+A function type can represent 3 different types of functions: free functions, methods and closures.

-Each parameter can also have a parameter label, which is an identifier followed by '=>' before the varaible name.
+Each parameter can also have a parameter label, which is an identifier followed by '=>' before the variable name.
 If this label is supplied, this is the name that will be used for function overloading. see `Function overloading`_

 .. code-block::

     func-type = 'func', func-signature;
     func-signature = '(', [ parameters, { ',', parameters } ], [ variadic-parameter ] ')', [ func-throws ], [ '->', ret-type |  ]
-    func-named-ret = '(', identifier, { ',', identifier }, ':', type, { ',', identifier, { ',', identifier }, ':', type }, ')';
+    func-named-ret = '((', identifier, { ',', identifier }, ':', type, { ',', identifier, { ',', identifier }, ':', type }, '))';
     parameters = parameter-identifier-list, ':', type;
     parameter-identifier-list = parameter-identifier, { ',', parameter-identifier };
     parameter-identifier = { func-param-attribute }, [ identifier, '=>' ], identifier;